Getting From Point to Point

 with multiple locations needing high speed digital line services.

-a way to network their far flung operations.
-Within a corporate
+network their far flung operations.
+Within a corporate campus

-campus or industrial park, you can often use copper pairs, fiber
+or industrial park, you can often use copper pairs, fiber optic

-optic cable, wireless or free space optical transmission.
-But
+cable, wireless or free space optical transmission.
+But if your

-if your corporate office is in one city and you have dozens,
+corporate office is in one city and you have dozens, hundreds

-hundreds or thousands of retail locations across the country
+or thousands of retail locations across the country or around

 What can you use your T1 point to point